TimBurg/MA_thesis_markdown/source/07_theory.md

 This dependence is actually encoded in the Stiffness-tensor $C$ of the mechanical system that will be constructed from the phase field after it is defined in the next section.

-### The phase-field description and regularization energy
+### The phasefield description and regularization energy

 For the modeling of structures either a level set method or a phase field description is viable.
-In case of the phase-field a continuous function is chosen that here can take on values in the range from 0 to 1 where 0 represents the void and 1 the material:
+In case of the phasefield a continuous function is chosen that here can take on values in the range from 0 to 1 where 0 represents the void and 1 the material:
 $$ 0 \leq \varphi \leq 1$$